liferay/liferay-docs/devGuide/en/chapters/11-alloyui.markdown

  ![Warning](../../images/tip.png) **Warning:** On Windows, only install to locations that have UNIX-friendly paths.
-Paths like `C:\Program Files (x86)` that contain space characters and parens can prevent software from working properly.
+Paths like `C:\Program Files (x86)` that contain space characters and parentheses can prevent software from working properly.

 ---